-MATERIAL USE LIMITATIONS APPLICATION REMOVAL Potassium Acetate (KA) Anti-icer Added to sand SF Deicer for improved performance Effective to -15 Truck Mounted Liquid Sprayer Swept to centre to maintain anti-icing Swept when ice is melting.
-Report Chemical as contaminate and provide CRFI until surface is dry or 24 hours after application .
+MATERIAL USE LIMITATIONS APPLICATION REMOVAL Potassium Acetate (KA) Anti-icer Added to sand SF De- icer for improved performance Effective to -15 C Truck Mounted Liquid Sprayer Swept to centre to maintain anti-icing Swept when ice is melting.
+Report Chemical as contaminant and provide CRFI until surface is dry or 24 hours after application .
 Sodium Formate (SF) De-icer Anti-icer Effective to -20 C Truck Mounted Rotary Spreader Swept to centre when a brine is created.
-Report Chemical as contaminate and provide CRFI until surface is dry or 24 hours after application.
-Sand Provides traction on ice when embedded Below -10 C Not to be used unless all another ice control methods are ineffective.
-Towed Rotary Spreader Swept off as soon as the surface is acceptable.
+Report Chemical as contaminant and provide CRFI until surface is dry or 24 hours after application.
+Sand Provides traction on ice when embedded Below -10 C Not to be used unless all another ice Towed Rotary Spreader Swept off as soon as the surface is acceptable.

+control methods are ineffective.
 Urea De-icer/ Anti-icer Effective to -10 C, Slow Release Towed or Truck Mounted Rotary Spreader Swept to centre when a brine is created.
-Not used unless SF & KA is unavailable
+Not used unless SF & KA is unavailable Report Chemical as contaminant and provide CRFI until surface is dry or 24 hours after application.